Posted on Dec 19, 2019

 Although many people use these two terms interchangeably, they are not the same.
 This is because one cannot truly be defined without the other.
 To understand the efficacy of your cybersecurity posture you must first complete a cybersecurity risk assessment that will identify the full extent of your vulnerability across various assets within the organization.
 Identifying your risks and potential weaknesses helps the team to decide what actions need to be taken first and which will have the most impact on increasing your cybersecurity posture.
 To put it simply, as your cybersecurity posture strength increases your cybersecurity risk should decrease.

-Understanding your company or organization’s cybersecurity posture is essential to recognize where you stand in regards to online security threats such as data breaches and intrusions.
+Understanding your company or organization’s cybersecurity posture is essential to recognize where you stand in regard to online security threats such as data breaches and intrusions.
 By understanding where your organization is most vulnerable you can begin to establish a plan for creating a more secure environment.

 It is important to create a habit of regularly monitoring and maintaining your cybersecurity posture because cybercriminals are constantly finding new ways to take advantage of the weaknesses in a company’s infrastructure.
 Adopting a more holistic approach that takes things like existing policies or systems, risk-analysis programs, workplace culture, and employee education into consideration is highly encouraged.
 Identifying all points of vulnerability will help the organization to be proactive rather than reactive to cybersecurity threats.
 Choosing not to do so can lead to a major breach which usually comes with a loss in revenue and important data, and even more importantly, it can ruin your reputation with the public which can be almost impossible to get back.

-The first step for evaluating the maturity of your cybersecurity posture is to identify your business’ needs and objectives.
+The first step for evaluating the maturity of your cybersecurity posture is to identify your business’s needs and objectives.
 You should keep these goals in mind as you build out the security framework so that you can put the right systems in place for your organization’s needs.
 For example, if a remote working policy is essential to your organization’s productivity goals, it will be essential to update your cybersecurity posture to incorporate security policies geared toward mobile devices and remote network access.
 While it’s important to stay aligned with the company, it is crucial that you avoid sacrificing security for the sake of your company’s bottom line.
-Your first priority should be to protect the company from any cyber-threats rather than to meet their bottom line.
+Your first priority should be to protect the company from any cyber threats rather than to meet its bottom line.

 Next, use a risk management program to prioritize all assets in order from most to least vulnerable so that you can see which changes will make the biggest impact on your overall cybersecurity posture rating.
 It will be nearly impossible to tackle everything at once, so figuring out where your efforts are best spent is crucial to getting ahead of the game.
-After identifying all assets and points of vulnerability, you will be able to begin to lay out a cybersecurity framework as well as implement systems and processes that address future security risk.
+After identifying all assets and points of vulnerability, you will be able to begin to layout a cybersecurity framework as well as implement systems and processes that address future security risks.

 It is important to note that your efforts should extend far beyond just the IT department.
 Time needs to be spent educating employees on cybersecurity best practices and the workplace culture should encourage employees to take responsibility when it comes to protecting sensitive information.
 It’s also important that you look into your organization’s 3rd-party vendors and assess their susceptibility as well so that you can be aware of any and all potential weaknesses.
 High-risk vendors warrant frequent audits and organizations are held responsible for any data breaches that may occur, which can add up in cost and resources, so it’s a good idea to perform periodic audits on any third-party vendors.